abhisheks-gh/Course-Application/README.md

 ## API Endpoints
 The following endpoints are available in this application:

-GET /courses - Retrieve a list of all courses.
+GET /courses - Retrieve a list of all courses. <br>
-GET /courses/{id} - Retrieve a single course by ID.
+GET /courses/{id} - Retrieve a single course by ID. <br>
-POST /courses - Create a new course.
+POST /courses - Create a new course. <br>
-PUT /courses/{id} - Update an existing course by ID.
+PUT /courses/{id} - Update an existing course by ID. <br>
-DELETE /courses/{id} - Delete a course by ID.
+DELETE /courses/{id} - Delete a course by ID. <br>
 All endpoints return JSON data.

 ## Contributing
 If you would like to contribute to this project, feel free to open an issue or submit a pull request.
 All contributions are welcome!